-Manohar Parrikar critical', BJP MLAs asked not to leave Goa
+Manohar Parrikar 'extremely critical', BJP MLAs asked not to leave Goa

 Panaji, Mar 17: The ruling Bharatiya Jananta Party (BJP) has asked Goa BJP MLAs not to leave the state amid reports that Chief Minister Manohar Parrikar's health is deteriorating.
 The Goa BJP on Sunday morning said that its leadership was "already thinking about a political transit phase" as political developments heightened in Goa.